semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 Before we dive into defining our own mapping, it is important to understand **dynamic mapping**, how it works, and what we can configure.

-**Be careful: The parameters shown bellow can only be set when creating the index.
+**Be careful: The parameters shown below can only be set when creating the index.
 If you want to modify the mapping of an existing index, there is some tricks involving aliases.**

 ##### Type detection